D592D/D592D/README.md

 ## 🚀 About Me

-I'm a **passionate AI-assisted coding hobbyist exploring automation without writing the code myself** who is currently pursuing a Computer Science degree.
-I enjoy experimenting with new tools and technologies, making automation and productivity accessible.
-My journey in tech is guided by a commitment to clean code, practical problem-solving, and continuous learning.
+I'm a passionate Computer Science student exploring the frontiers of AI-driven automation.
+I enjoy experimenting with new tools and AI to make automation and productivity accessible, often without writing code from scratch.
+My journey in tech is guided by a commitment to practical problem-solving and continuous learning.

 - 🔭 Currently working on **AI-powered automation systems** and **network security monitoring tools**
 - 🌱 Exploring **advanced machine learning** and **cloud security architecture**